julianfl0w/PySociety/README.md

 Memory:
 Short term memory is 16 iterations of inbound comms (RAM).
-If the human is thinking, the inbound comes from its own memory Short term becomes long term (disk) at an address chosen by the human
+If the human is thinking, the inbound comes from its own memory Short term becomes long term (disk) at an address chosen by the Hippocampus, which is modeled thusly

+# Each person